A must visit for fans and football lovers...

-Outside the stadium entrance is a statue of Preston's football legend Sir Tom Finney - famous for his club loyalty and performances in the England team, which includes 76 caps and 30 goals in a career spanning 13 years.
+Outside the stadium entrance is a statue of Preston's football legend Sir Tom Finney - famous for his club loyalty and performances in the England team.
+Sir Tom Finney's career spanned 13 years and included 76 caps and 30 goals.

 The grounds also includes a fan shop with official PNE merchandise, including apparel and souvenirs such as books and personalised gifts.

 For details on parking in and around the stadium see Preston North End - Parking.